 - Cortisol is the "stress response" hormone.
 It affects the breakdown of glucose, protein, and fat, and it has anti-inflammatory and anti-allergy effects.

 Aldosterone release decreases with age.
 This decrease can contribute to lightheadedness and a drop in blood pressure with sudden position changes (orthostatic hypotension).
 Cortisol release also decreases with aging, but the blood level of this hormone stays about the same.
 Dehydroepiandrosterone levels also drop.
 The effects of this drop on the body are not clear.

 The ovaries and testes have two functions.
 They produce the reproductive cells (ova and sperm).
 They also produce the sex hormones that control secondary sex characteristics, such as breasts and facial hair.

 - With aging, men sometimes have a lower level of testosterone.

 - Women have lower levels of estradiol and other estrogen hormones after menopause.

 Overall, some hormones decrease, some do not change, and some increase with age.
 Hormones that usually decrease include:

-In women, estrogen and prolactin levels usually decrease significantly.
+In women, estrogen and prolactin levels often decrease significantly.

-Hormones that usually remain unchanged or only slightly decrease include:
+Hormones that most often remain unchanged or only slightly decrease include: